Hosting and bandwidth provided by WebCentrix.net.

 If you are interested in in-depth information, the VESA website also provides summaries of the organization's standards.

 The VESA compliant Aluminum iMac models can be wall mounted with an adapter kit from Apple or an Apple Authorized Reseller.
-These systems include the:
+These stock systems include the:

 A instruction manual for the Apple adapter kit with installation details is available for download in PDF format.